sunnydave014/apache_benchmark/README.md

 ## How To Use

-To clone and run this application, you'll need below steps
+To clone and run this application, you'll need below steps from your command line :-

-From your command line:

 ```bash
 # Clone this repository